Lang Hancock: The Pilbara discovery

 After 1920 development of the Yampi Sound deposits started but exports to Japan were curtailed by the Commonwealth Government in 1938.
 Prospecting and exploration of other ore deposits continued until 1952 where an agreement between the Government of Western Australia and BHP to build a steel mill and smelter in Kwinana was established.
 All other iron ore, known or unknown, was reserved to the Crown for 9 years.
-Representations were made to the Commonwealth Government to have the embargo lifted and in 1960 Limited approval was granted for the export of iron ore from non-BHP deposits.
+Representations were made to the Commonwealth Government to have the embargo lifted and in 1960 limited approval was granted for the export of iron ore from non-BHP deposits.
 This sparked a wave of intensive prospecting and exploration concentrated in the North West, the Hamersley Ranges in particular, where formation had been known but ore bodies not yet delineated.
 At this time Hancock revealed his discovery.
 Hancock had lobbied furiously for a decade to get the ban lifted and in 1961 was finally able to reveal his discovery and stake his claim.

-In the mid sixties Hancock turned once more to Peter Wright and the pair entered into a deal with mining giant Rio Tinto Group to develop the iron ore find.
+In the mid-1960s Hancock turned once more to Peter Wright and the pair entered into a deal with mining giant Rio Tinto Group to develop the iron ore find.
 Hancock named it "Hope Downs" after his wife.
 Under the terms of the deal Rio Tinto set up and still administer a mine in the area.
 Wright and Hancock walked away with annual royalties of A$25 million, split evenly between the two men.
 In 1990, Hancock was estimated by Business Review Weekly to be worth a minimum of A$125 million.